Framework Comparison

 Weaknesses

 Higher development costs and longer timelines.
-LangGraph requires more experienced developers, which means either higher hourly rates or a longer hiring process.
-The framework is also harder for non-technical stakeholders to understand, which can create communication gaps between business owners and their technical teams.
+Requires more experienced (and expensive) developers.
+Harder for non-technical stakeholders to understand, which can create communication gaps.

 Best For

-Businesses in regulated industries or those handling sensitive data where you need detailed audit trails and precise control over automated decisions.
-Worth the investment when reliability and compliance are non-negotiable.
+Businesses in regulated industries or handling sensitive data.
+Worth the investment when reliability and compliance are non-negotiable — finance, healthcare, legal.

 OpenAI Agents SDK